Any marketing venture is complicated.

 Why is project management important for marketing?

-Marketing and project management interact when there is a need to incorporate project manager key responsibilities into a particular marketing campaign and its phases.
+Marketing and project management interact when there is a need to incorporate the key responsibilities of a project manager into a particular marketing campaign and its phases.

 Simply stated, you need project management skills to organize a marketing campaign and keep track of industry trends and consumer demands.
 The way you run a campaign affects all the people who take part in it.